remindmodel/remind/tutorials/10_DebuggingREMIND.md

 If trade is the issue, search with `?p80_messageFailedMarket` to see how the failed markets evolved over the iterations.
 Looking at `p80_defic_sum_rel` will show you how the sum over all market imbalances developped over the iterations.
 Often, it improves a lot until iteration 20-30, then either converges or becomes worse again for 10-30 iterations, before improving again for 10-20 iterations, then becoming worse again.
 One can look which iteration in the range 20..35 was best, then go back to that iteration by searching backward for `o_iterationNumber` to check which markets were above the threshold then, comparing the values plotted below `p80_surplusMax2100` with `p80_surplusMaxTolerance`.

-If the run was mostly converged in that iteration (which depends on your standards), one can set `cm_nash_autoconverge` to `3`, which relaxes the requirements on market clearing further.
+If the run was mostly converged in that iteration (which depends on your standards, an example would be `p80_defic_sum_rel` < 0.02), one can set `cm_nash_autoconverge` to `3`, which relaxes the requirements on market clearing further.
 This should then lead to the restarted run actually converging in that iteration.
+You should not use this setting for production runs.
-You can run REMIND for more iterations by modifying `cm_iteration_max` in [`80_optimization/nash/datainput.gms`](../modules/80_optimization/nash/datainput.gms) and the set iteration in [`core/sets.gms`](../core/sets.gms), which by default only goes to 200.
+You can also run REMIND for more iterations by modifying `cm_iteration_max` in [`80_optimization/nash/datainput.gms`](../modules/80_optimization/nash/datainput.gms) and the set iteration in [`core/sets.gms`](../core/sets.gms), which by default only goes to 200.

 In the output subfolder, you also find a file `nash_info_convergence.csv` which contains the price and surplus information for the relevant markets for all iterations and time-steps:
 - `p80_surplus`, the "surplus on commodity markets"